oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

     You can see that there are two pools, the 1MB pool and the 64KB pool.
 The VECTOR_MEMORY_SIZE has been set to 5G and you can view how that memory has been allocated to each pool in the ALLOC_BYTES column.
 Since we have not created any vector indexes yet you can see that the USED_BYTES is 0 for both pools.

-## Task 2: Run index vector memory advisor
+## Task 2: Run the Index Vector Memory Advisor

-In this task we will run the index vector memory advisor to estimate how much memory our index will need.
+In this task we will run the Index Vector Memory Advisor to estimate how much memory our index will need.

-1. Run the advisor for the DESC_VECTOR column in the PARKS table:
+1. Run the Advisor for the DESC_VECTOR column in the PARKS table:

     ```
     <copy>